NiemaAM/Ghost-Buster-Game/README.md

     });
 }
 ```
+#### 4. Place the Ghost
-#### 4. Have the ghost be placed in one of the cells according to a prior distribution of Ghost over location P0 (Ghost).
+Have the ghost be placed in one of the cells according to a prior distribution of Ghost over location P0 (Ghost).
 * Define a random variable `G`for ghost location with domain `[(1,1), (1,2), ....(7,13)]`
 ```javascript
 let ghostPosition;